The Biggest L in Israel's History — Modern Paraphrase | nocap.bible

-The Biggest L in Israel's History
+The Biggest L in Israel's History.

-4 min read
+6 min read

 📢 Chapter 4 — The Biggest L in Israel's History ⚔️

 Things were about to go catastrophically wrong for . word had gone out to the whole nation, but the people weren't really listening — not where it counted.
-Instead of turning back to God, they were about to learn the hardest possible lesson: you can't use God like a power-up when you've been ignoring Him the whole time.
+Instead of turning back to God, they were about to learn the hardest possible lesson:

-What follows is one of the darkest chapters in Israel's early history.
+What follows is one of the darkest chapters in early history.
 A battle, a desperate gamble, a stolen , and a family destroyed.
 No cap, this one hurts.

 Israel Gets Cooked ⚔️